One of the most common and terrifying questions beginners ask is: "What should I do when I feel like I'm drowning?"

 If you struggle with water getting up your nose, you should check this video and post which will help you.

-This keeps your body balanced and prevents panic or dizziness from CO₂ buildup.
+This keeps your body balanced and prevents the panic that comes from the sinking sensation of an empty lung.

-The goal isn't to hold your breath, it's to keep breathing rhythmically and naturally.
+The goal isn't to hold your breath for a very long time, it's to keep breathing rhythmically with a slight pause.

 Even strong swimmers should respect the water.
 Fatigue, cold, or cramps can catch anyone off guard.